Voter Suppression and College Students

 Some institutions believed that they could not meet the statutory requirements, which imposed a significant burden on the schools.

-The result was that students were turned away from the polls.
+The result was that many students were turned away from the polls by election officials.
 And those schools whose identification cards were rejected were told they could not reapply for approval until 2021.

 In March 2019, North Carolina lawmakers passed legislation delaying the start of the photo ID requirement until the 2020 election.
 In May 2019, lawmakers voted to allow ID cards that contained photos “not taken directly but obtained by qualifying institutions" as long as the photos met their criteria.
 Furthermore, the deadline for identification card approval was moved back six months.